EiHol/Project3_FYSSTK3155-4155/README.md

 The *activation_functions.py* and *cost_functions.py* files contain all activation and cost functions used in the project, including some of their derivatives.

 Lastly, all variants of *FFNN_..._testing.ipynb* jupyter nodebooks contain our testing and use of the previously mentioned implementations.
-Separate notebooks are found for general FFNN testing, regression problem testing and classification testing, as well as a final classification analysis using the full MNIST dataset.
+Separate notebooks are found for general FFNN testing, regression problem testing and classification testing, as well as a final classification analysis using the full MNIST and fashion-MNIST datasets.